Somali Giraffe Project

 Our anti-antipoaching program is constituted of local Somali pastoralists recruited voluntarily and trained to help reduce illegal activities across vast northeastern Kenya.

-Snaring is a big menace to the conservation of endangered species; poachers have adapted a way of setting wire traps and rope meant to trap wildlife by entangling the legs or the neck.
+Snaring is a big menace to the conservation of endangered species; poachers have adapted ways of setting wire & rope traps to trap wildlife by entangling the legs or the neck.

 Community Engagements